trolie/spec/docs/example-narratives/temporary-ratings.md

 -X DELETE \
 "https://trolie.example.com/temporary-aar-exceptions/46f7212b-1633-4c30-ba71-c6e987b2ded7"
 ```

+Alternatively, if a temporary rating's window has begun, then it may be effectively "canceled" by updating its
+end time to the current time.

 ## Searching for Temporary Ratings
 Temporary ratings that have been submitted to TROLIE may be searched, using either